GoThereGit/Chinese-AMR/tools/GUIDELINE.md

 # III.
 Usage

+To run Smatch.py, you need following command with at least the [-f] option, which requires two filename arguments:

+    python smatch.py -f parsed_amr.txt gold_amr.txt

 To run Align-smatch.py, you need following command with at least the [-f] option and [-lf] option:

     python Align-smatch.py -f parsed_amr.txt gold_amr.txt -lf max_len.txt

-To run Smatch.py, you need following command with at least the [-f] option, which takes two filename arguments:

-    python smatch.py -f parsed_amr.txt gold_amr.txt

 ## Input:

 * Two files which contain CAMR data.
 Each file may contain several CAMRs, and every two CAMRs are separated by a blank line.
-* A file which contains the max length of each sentences in data sets. (**Align-smatch ONLY**)
+* A file which contains the max length of each sentence in data sets. (**Align-smatch ONLY**)

 ## Input File Format: